hyperledger-labs/blockchain-explorer/README.md

 ![](docs/source/images/Hyperledger_Explorer_Logo_Color.png)

-Hyperledger Explorer is a simple, powerful, easy-to-use, well maintained, open source utility to browse activity on the underlying blockchain network.
-Users have the ability to configure and build Hyperledger Explorer on MacOS and Ubuntu.
+Hyperledger Explorer is a simple, powerful, easy-to-use, well-maintained, open-source utility to browse activity on the underlying blockchain network.
+Users can configure and build Hyperledger Explorer on macOS and Ubuntu.

 **Update!** Hyperledger Explorer now can be used with [**Hyperledger Iroha**](https://github.com/hyperledger/iroha).
 For Iroha support, please switch to [iroha-integration](../../tree/iroha-integration) branch and read this [README](../../tree/iroha-integration/iroha) for instructions on how to use it.